 Red Deer Press authors and the house have won well over 300 awards, nominations, and citations for excellence, including two Governor General’s Literary Awards, a Bologna Ragazzi Award Nonfiction Mention, Sheila A. Egoff Children’s Literature Prize, White Ravens International Youth Library Selection of Outstanding Books, and the Alcuin Design Award; a large number of regional awards such as six Alberta Publisher of the Year Awards; the Ann Connor Brimer Award for Children's Literature, Anskohk Aboriginal Literature Festival Winner for Children's Book of the Year, Shining Willow Award, the Wilfrid Eggleston Award for Nonfiction and recently, the Hackmatack English Fiction and Non-Fiction Shortlist for 2014-2015.
 Works continue to be included on the Canadian Children’s Book Centre for Best Books for Kids & Teens.

-Today, Red Deer Press remains a quintessential small Canadian publisher distinguished especially by its fine children’s program.
-Recent principal honours include a Governor General’s Award nomination for Lesley Choyce’s young adult novel, Jeremy Stone which came on the heels of a 2013 Governor General’s Award nomination for Beverley Brenna’s young adult novel The White Bicycle.
+Today, Red Deer Press remains a quintessential small Canadian publisher distinguished especially by its fine children’s and young adult program.
+Recent Governor General’s Award honours for our young adult novels include a 2021 GG nomination for Sharon Jennings’ Unravel, a 2015 GG winner for Caroline Pignat's Gospel Truth, a 2014 GG nomination for Lesley Choyce’s Jeremy Stone, all of which came on the heels of a 2013 GG nomination for Beverley Brenna’s The White Bicycle.

 For further reading: